Home

 Context

-The media play a major role in shaping public opinion through the influence they have on the agenda and on the content of public debates.
-Racist and discriminatory attitudes are based on stereotypes and prejudices towards groups of population, usually minorities.
-Media have an important role to play in the understanding by the public of the social, economical and cultural dimensions of minority and diversity issues.
+The media play a significant role in shaping public opinion through their influence on the agenda and the content of public debates.
+Racist and discriminatory attitudes are based on stereotypes and prejudices towards groups of the population, usually minorities.
+Media have an important role to play in the understanding by the public of the social, economic, and cultural dimensions of minority and diversity issues.
 Because the media are diverse both in terms of support and in terms of editorial lines, it is important to work with all types of media in order to reach the various segments of the public.

 The MARS programme builds upon previous actions and recommendations made by Council of Europe bodies regarding media pluralism, diversity, fight against discrimination, and intercultural dialogue.
-Regarding the wide range of media productions, it will focus, though not exclusively, on sport media coverage.
-If Sport is a major field of investment for the media production and is an important area for building social cohesion, it can be a source of tensions between groups, communities, or even nations.
+The project focussed, though not exclusively, on sports media coverage.
+If sports are a major field of investment for media production and an important area for building social cohesion, they can also be a source of tensions between groups, communities, or even nations.

-By working with all the media actors and by making them work together, MARS offers a way of exchanging and fostering intercultural dialogue between the various groups of the public within the media reach.
-In this sense, the MARS programme wants to foster mutual understanding, to counter stereotypes and to reduce discriminatory and racist attitudes.
+By working with all media actors and making them work together, MARS offered a way of exchanging and fostering intercultural dialogue and mutual understanding to counter stereotypes and reduce discriminatory and racist attitudes.

-The MARS programme will create a European media network against racism and for intercultural dialogue as an open and permanent platform of dialogue and action between mainstream media and diversity and ethnic minority media, for stimulating media cross-practices in the field of training, production and editorial management with the view to implementing an inclusive and intercultural approach to media content production.
+The MARS programme created a European media network against racism and for intercultural dialogue.
+It facilitated cooperation between mainstream media and community media, as well as ethnic minority media, stimulating media cross-practices in the field of training, content production, and editorial management with an inclusive and intercultural approach.

 Main partners